 A minimum of a Second Class Honours degree (2:1 preferred) in a relevant subject or equivalent is required.
 If you don’t have these formal qualifications, but have significant relevant work and life experience, we still encourage you to apply.

 Months of entry

-The course is designed to develop the talents of creative individuals, allowing them to focus in-depth on a project while offering them creative encounters with a range of genres and working practices, drawing on Stirling’s rich expertise in contemporary literature, publishing, film, media, and journalism.
-Students learn skills in listening and diplomacy, advocacy, and in producing fine, nuanced writing.
+The course is designed to develop your writing talent.
+It allows you to intensively focus on a project while engaging with a range of genres and working practices that draw upon our rich expertise in contemporary literature, publishing, film, media and journalism.
+You’ll also develop skills in listening, editing and peer feedback.